MusDev99/my-portfolio/README.md

-# Modern Software Engineer Portfolio
+# Modern Software Engineer Portfolio using Next.JS

 A modern, responsive portfolio website built with Next.js 14, TypeScript, and Tailwind CSS.
 This portfolio showcases professional experience, skills, and projects with smooth animations and a beautiful dark theme.